AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

   destructor, adjust and clone attributes is somewhat heavy, as the aggregate needs to be fully initialized before cloned, then reclaimed.
 It's important to have self consistency here.
-However, developer may prefer to reserve aggregate notation for types that do not require these constructions, and the compiler should optimize the sequencing in these cases.
+However, developer may prefer to reserve aggregate notation for types that do not require these constructs, and the compiler should optimize the sequencing in these cases.

 Aggregate Assignments with Extension Copies